gjbex/Python-software-engineering/source-code/typing/README.md

 1. `classes.py`: illustration of using type hints with a user-defined class.
 1. `classes_incorrect.py`: illustration of using type hints with a user-defined class with errors.
+1. `tree.py`: illustration of using type hints on more sophisticated classes.